-Most are familiar with this instruments because if you have been to a hospital or even a mall these days, you can see it mounted in a wall.
-A thermo-hygrometer is an instrument use to measure and monitor temperature and humidity at a time, it is also known as Temperature Humidity Meter.
+Most are familiar with these instruments because if you have been to a hospital or even a mall these days, you can see it mounted in a wall.
+A thermo-hygrometer is an instrument used to measure and monitor temperature and humidity at a time, it is also known as Temperature Humidity Meter.
 It is a combination of a thermometer and a humidity meter or hygrometer.

 In our typical environment outside, when it is very hot and very humid, what do you feel?
 If you observed, you will perspire faster and that perspiration in your skin will not evaporate easily so you feel very sticky and uncomfortable.
 On the other hand, when it is very cold and low humid, our skin and lips are very dry which also affects our throat and breathing where it makes us to cough.